Lifestyle Changes That Impact Menopause

-What Put You At Of Sexual Side Effects?
+What Triggers Sexual Side Effects?

-Women who have received treatment for breast or gynaecologic cancers are most likely to experience sexual effects from cancer treatments.
+Women who have received treatment for breast or gynecologic cancers are most likely to experience sexual effects from cancer treatments.
 Such women find sex painful or difficult.
 Also, other cancers anywhere in the pelvic region can cause sexual effects.
 These include cancers of the bladder, cervical, colon, ovarian, rectal, uterine, and vaginal.

 Aside from the physical changes to your body caused by the treatment for each of these cancers, there is also an impact on your emotions.
 For instance, you may be worried and tired about your diagnosis, your treatment, or your prognosis.
 These are emotions that can equally affect your attitude toward sex and intimacy with your partner.